Enn Uuetoa

-Enn Uuetoa (also known as Kihnu Jõnn; 1848–1913) was a notorious Estonian ship captain.
+Enn Uuetoa (also known as Kihnu Jõnn; 1848–1913) was ship captain from the Russian Empire.

 Uuetoa was born on the island of Kihnu.
 He was known as a ship captain who was able to command large ships without the use of either a compass or a sextant.
-He never had single accident with his ships.
-He also used to go to the sea when other captains don't dare to go.
+He never had a single accident with his ships.
+He also used to go to the sea when other captains didn't dare to go.

 However, in autumn 1913 he sunk with his ship called Rock City when sailing off the coast of Denmark.

 In popular culture

 In 1971, the film Metskapten (director Kalju Komissarov) was made.
 The role of Kihnu Jõnn was played by Jüri Järvet.